alaurent34/darc/Readme.md

 ### <a name="utility"></a>Utility metrics

-There is 6 utility metrics, which are :
+There is 6 utility metrics, which are:

   <table class="tg">
     <tr>